ElishaAz/Sayboard/README.md

 ## Permissions
 Sayboard uses for the following permissions:
 - INTERNET - to download the models.
-This permission is not required, and can be revoked through the device settings.
+This permission is not required, and can be revoked through the device settings in compatible ROMs.
 **Sayboard does not, and never will, send any of your information over the internet!**.
 - RECORD_AUDIO - well, this is a voice keyboard after all.
 - POST_NOTIFICATIONS - to show download and import progress.